yiisoft/yii2/docs/guide/model.md

 }
 ```

-Note that everything is unsafe by default and you can't make field "safe" without specifying scenario.
+Note that everything is unsafe by default in active record models and you can't make field "safe" without specifying
+scenario.
+In normal models that are not active record, everything is safe by default.

 See also